ncatlab/nlab-content/pages/1135.md

 +--{: .query}
 [[Mike Shulman|Mike]]: Why only rings without units (that is, rngs)?
 Intuitively, what important properties do the above listed examples share that are not shared by rings with units?

 [[Zoran Skoda]]: I want to know the answer as well.
 It might be something in the self-dual axioms.
 For unital rings artinian implies noetherian but not other way around; though the definitions of the two notions are dual.

+_Toby_:  The category of unital rings and unitary ring homomorphisms has no zero object.
 =--